Gregentios: Date and authorship

 The authenticity of the Nomoi was first put in doubt by Cardinal Jean-Baptiste-François Pitra in 1864.
 He was followed by many, including Louis Duchesne, but in 1969 Nina Pigulevskaya defended a 6th-century origin.
 She thought the code was written in the Byzantine Empire and never actually came into force in Ḥimyar.
 Irfan Shahîd and A. K. Irvine have also defended the authenticity of the code.
 Garth Fowden considers that it contains some authentic material.
 It mentions a slave market at a place called Trikanos or Trikanon, a place not attested anywhere else.

 Certain features of the Nomoi that would be unusual in 6th-century Byzantium have been ascribed to South Arabian influence.
 They may, however, reflect a later date of composition.
-Mutilation was an uncommon punishment in Byzantine law prior to Leo III's Ecloga (741).
+Mutilation was an uncommon punishment in Byzantine law prior to Leo III's Ekloge ton nomon (741).
 One of the most unusual and cruel punishments in the Nomoi—suspending a convict upside down and smoking him to death with burning hay—is actually attested in an 8th-century Byzantine source (Nikephoros's Breviarium).
 Some prescriptions regarding marriage in the Nomoi became a part of Byzantine law during the reign Leo VI (886–912).
 Similarities between the Najrān of the Nomoi and Constantinople under the Macedonian dynasty suggest that the Nomoi was probably written at Constantinople in the 10th century.
 The Nomoi may be compared with other pseudepigraphal texts of supposed supernatural origin from Byzantium, such as the Didascalia Apostolorum and Letter of Christ Fallen from Heaven.

 The earliest manuscript witness to the Nomoi, a copy made in 1180 on Cyprus, shows some Western influence in its terminology.
 It is probable that it was copied from a manuscript made shortly before in Crusader Syria.
 Some of its terminology does not appear in Greek again until the Assizes of Cyprus in the 14th century.